nkern/nkern.github.io/_pages/teaching.md

 layout: profiles
 permalink: /teaching/
 title: teaching
-description: See below for some of the courses that I've designed and taught.
+description: <p>See below for some of the courses that I've designed and taught.</p>
 nav: true
 nav_order: 3